-Attachment A below describes PJM CEII registration process and how the CEII request and approval process is incorporated into PJM's competitive planning process.
+Attachment A below Please refer to PJM Manual 14B.
+PJM Manual 14B describes the PJM CEII registration process and how the CEII request and approval process is incorporated into PJM's competitive planning process.
 Receipt of PJM CEII is a two-step process that requires an entity to: (i) complete and submit a CEII Request Form for the specific CEII requested; and (ii) sign a CEII Non-Disclosure Agreement (NDA).
 A signed CEII NDA applies to all requests for CEII, as long as a signer's circumstances remain unchanged; however, a separate CEII Request Form must be submitted for each window.
 Market Efficiency window registration is discussed separately in section 3.4 of this manual.